microsoft/azure_arc/docs/overview/_index.md

 ### VMware

-The following guides provide end-to-end deployment of new Windows or Linux servers in VMware and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).
+The following scenarios provide end-to-end deployment of new Windows or Linux servers in VMware and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).

 * [Deploy a VMware vSphere Ubuntu Server VM and connect it to Azure Arc using Terraform](../azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_ubuntu/)

 * [Deploy a VMware vSphere Windows Server VM and connect it to Azure Arc using Terraform](../azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/)

-### Azure Arc enabled servers - Day-2 Scenarios & Use-Cases
+### Azure Arc enabled servers - Unified Operations Use-Cases

 Once you have server resources projected into Azure with Azure Arc, you can start to use native Azure tooling to manage the servers as native Azure resources.
-The following guides show examples of using Azure management tools such as resource tags, Azure Policy, Log Analytics, and more with Azure Arc enabled servers.
+The following scenarios show examples of using Azure management tools such as resource tags, Azure Policy, Log Analytics, and more with Azure Arc enabled servers.

 * [Tagging and querying server inventory across multiple clouds using Resource Graph Explorer](../azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/)